aorwall/evactor/example/README.md

 ====================
 This is an example implementation of Evactor that analyses status updates on Twitter.
 It receives tweets from the [Twitter Streaming API](https://dev.twitter.com/docs/streaming-api).

+By using Evactor to process tweets as events, we can find patterns and/or determine odd behaviour in real time.
+In this example we will look for popular URL's, trending hashtags and alert when such events occurs.
+By enabling the API and Storage modules it will also be possible to go back and look at historic data and statistics.

 Installation
 ---------------------